implico/frontend-starter/README.md

 ## Source maps

-Source maps allow you to bind concatenated/minified/compiled dist JS and SASS code with your src resources.
+Source maps allow you to bind concatenated/minified/compiled distribution JS and SASS code with your sources.
 Inspected elements and JS console messages will lead you to the actual source files, like SASS scripts.
 Follow these instructions to configure mapping:

 1. Open Chrome Dev Tools.